Table of Contents

 Reduced Visibility

 Driving in the rain can make it feel like the world around you is disappearing.
 The heavy downpour and mist can blur your vision, making it harder to see the road.
-When visibility is compromised, even the simplest tasks, like spotting a stop sign or noticing a pedestrian, become more difficult.
+When visibility is compromised, even the simplest tasks, such as spotting a stop sign or noticing a pedestrian, become more challenging.

 Rain creates multiple visibility challenges that compound to make driving more dangerous: